 One would not consider Antiviral to be speculative fiction.
 But the impulse to have patches of celebrity skin grafted onto your arm (like Hannah's doctor, played by Malcolm McDowell) seems a logical progression from stalking someone like Justin Bieber or Kristen Stewart.
 It's enough to make you believe that within ten years, something akin to the events of Antiviral will actually happen.
 Hopefully by then, Brandon Cronenberg will have shed the influence of his father and found his own style with which to comment on the issue.

 Antiviral (2012).
-Director and Screenplay: Brandon Cronenberg.
+Director and Scr.: Brandon Cronenberg.
 Cast: Caleb Landry Jones, Sarah Gadon, Douglas Smith, Joe Pingue, Sheila McCarthy, Malcolm McDowell, Nicholas Campbell, Wendy Crewson.

 Caleb Landry Jones in Antiviral photo: IFC Films.